Watchmaker Glossary

 Spiral spring

-Watchmaker specializing in the repair of watches.
+Watchmaker specializing in watch repair.

 Ratchet